popsc30/rademo/final_report.md

-# Company Leave Policy
+# Company Leave Policy Guide

 ## Overview

-This report provides a comprehensive overview of the company's leave policy, designed to ensure employees are well-informed about their entitlements, the process for requesting leave, and the company's stance on work-life balance.
+This guide provides a detailed overview of the company's leave policy, including the types of leave available, eligibility criteria, and the process for requesting leave.
+For comprehensive information, refer to the company's leave policy document.

----
+## Types of Leave
+The company offers several types of leave to accommodate various needs:

+- **Vacation Leave**: Time off for rest and relaxation.
+- **Sick Leave**: Time off due to illness or medical appointments.
+- **Parental Leave**: Time off for new parents to bond with their child.
+- **Bereavement Leave**: Time off to mourn the loss of a loved one.

-## Entitlements
+## Eligibility Criteria
+To be eligible for leave, employees must meet certain criteria, which may include:

+- Length of service
+- Job role
+- Company-specific requirements

+## Accrual of Leave Days
-Employees are entitled to the following types of leave annually:
+Leave days are typically accrued based on the employee's length of service.
+Common types of accrued leave include:

-- **Paid Vacation**: 10 days
-- **Sick Leave**: 5 days
+- Vacation days
-- **Personal Leave**: 3 days
+- Personal days

----

-## Company Culture

-The company strongly emphasizes **work-life balance** and encourages employees to take their entitled leave to maintain well-being and productivity.

----
+- Sick leave

 ## Requesting Leave

-To request leave, employees must follow these steps:
+Follow these steps to request leave:

-1. **Submit a Leave Application Form**: Employees need to fill out and submit a leave application form.
+1. **Submit a Leave Request Form**: Complete and submit the required form.
-2. **Advance Notice**: The form must be submitted at least **two weeks in advance** of the requested leave dates.
+2. **Provide Necessary Documentation**:
+   - Medical certificates for sick leave
+   - Other relevant documents as required
+3. **Get Approval from Your Supervisor**: Ensure your leave request is approved by your direct supervisor.

+## Notification
+Inform your supervisor and relevant team members about your leave.
+Make sure they are aware of your absence and any arrangements needed in your absence.

+## Returning from Leave
+Upon returning from leave, follow these post-leave procedures:

+- Submit a return-to-work form if required.
+- Discuss any work that accumulated during your absence with your supervisor.

 ---

-## HR Portal

-Employees can manage their leave through the HR portal, where they can:

-- **Check Leave Balance**: View the remaining days of each type of leave.
-- **Submit Leave Requests**: Electronically submit leave application forms.

-**Image:** HR portal interface showing leave balance and request form.
+**Image:** A chart showing the types of leave and their accrual rates.
 (Path: /path/to/image.png)

 ---

-## Denial of Leave

-The company reserves the right to deny leave requests if granting the leave would significantly impact business operations.

----

-By following this policy, employees can ensure they are taking their entitled leave while maintaining a balanced and productive work environment.
-For more detailed information or to access the HR portal, please contact the Human Resources department.
+For more detailed information, please refer to the company's comprehensive leave policy document.